Skip to main content

 Workload starting and recovering timeouts

-After a workload is running, it may enter the RECOVERING state if it's attempting to recover the minimum resources, for example, due to spot preemption.
-The workload recovering timeout allows you to configure how long a workload may remain in the RECOVERING state, to avoid the cost of idling existing nodes.
+After a workload is running, it may enter the RECOVERING state if it's attempting to recover the minimum resources.
+This can happen for several reasons, such as spot preemption.
+The workload recovering timeout configures how long a workload may remain in the RECOVERING state.
+This avoids the cost of idling existing nodes.

 By default, Anyscale sets both timeouts to 25 minutes.